 1. Complete Initial Campaign Setup

 To begin the process, ensure that your crowdfunding campaign is fully set up within the CrowdJustice platform.
 You will have a draft of your campaign page to review and finalise.
 Once reviewed, confirm your approval for the draft by clicking 'Submit'.
+Make sure to include comprehensive details about your case, such as its purpose and urgency, and the information about the lawyer representing you.

 2. Fulfil Due Diligence and Compliance Requirements